KDKHD/StoryEvolutionTracker/README.md

 /deliverable/client:
 npm i

+#May have to run this command on small instances
+NODE_OPTIONS=--max_old_space_size=800

+#Build may fail on small instances due to resource limitations.
-#Try build on EC2, else build on desktop and transfer built files
+#In this case build on a more powerful system and then transfer
-#Build
 /deliverable/client:
 npm run build